MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

 ---
 title: Authentication methods for Kusto client libraries
-description: Learn about the different authentication methonds that can be used in apps using Kusto client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 09/25/2024
+description: Learn about the different authentication methods that can be used in apps using Kusto client libraries. ms.reviewer: yogilad ms.topic: how-to ms.date: 09/25/2024